TelmanEv/myPortfolio/public/pages/experience.md

 # 👨‍💻 Experience

+*Accounting Assistant | Yandex.Taxi, Moscow, Russia
+September 2025 – Present
+- Process and organize financial data through 1C accounting software, ensuring accurate entry and reconciliation of transactions.
+- Prepare and process driver deposit payments, verifying accuracy and maintaining detailed payment records.
+- Create and manage financial documents, including invoices, receipts, and payment reports, in coordination with the accounting and operations teams.
+- Handle company bill payments, ensuring timely and compliant processing of utilities, service providers, and other business expenses.
+- Support monthly and quarterly financial reporting by compiling data and assisting in balance verification.
+- Collaborate with colleagues to build and maintain datasets for internal accounting analysis and audits.
+- Use Microsoft Excel to track transactions, automate calculations, and improve accuracy in data-driven decision-making.
+- Assist in document organization and recordkeeping, maintaining compliance with internal accounting procedures and Russian financial regulations.

 *Graduate Assistant @ Yeshiva University – New York, NY (July 2024 – Present)*
 - Conduct detailed data analysis on academic and administrative datasets to identify trends, optimize decision-making processes, and generate actionable insights.
 - Manage, clean, and organize large datasets and university databases using advanced Excel features, including pivot tables, formulas, data validation, conditional formatting, and VBA macros.